ze-e/Binary-Search-Tree/README.md

 A simple commandline program that demonstrates breadth and depth searches on a binary tree using Python

 To Use:

-Open the commandline, and run command
-`python Binary_Search.py [--arguments]`
+Open a termina, cd into directory, and run command `python Binary_Search.py [--arguments]`

 Commands: